 Special Needs Jungle was started in 2008 by Tania Tirraoro, as a way of preserving the knowledge she had gained successfully navigating the ‘jungle’ of the statementing system for her first younger, then her older son.
 Over the years, it has expanded from a personal blog into a site that is packed with useful information about special educational needs and disability issues faced by children and their parents.
 It has personal stories from parents, articles from those providing useful resources and has become a narrative guide to the SEN reforms that have taken place.

-Guide for young people aged 16 to 25 on how to resolve SEND disagreements Department of Education Parent & Carers Guide to the New SEN System Aug 2014 SEN Support Flow chart Stage 1 SEN Support Flow Chart Stage 2 SEN Support Flow Chart Stage 3 SEN Support Flow Chart Stage 4 Check Your Childs Key Stage and Year Group This is me! – NAS Assessment Profile This toolkit gives children and young people with autism the chance to say what changes they would like to make to education, health care and social care plans.
+Department of Education Parent & Carers Guide to the New SEN System Aug 2014 SEN Support Flow chart Stage 1 SEN Support Flow Chart Stage 2 SEN Support Flow Chart Stage 3 SEN Support Flow Chart Stage 4 Check Your Childs Key Stage and Year Group This is me! – NAS Assessment Profile This toolkit gives children and young people with autism the chance to say what changes they would like to make to education, health care and social care plans.
 Suitable for all ages and abilities, This is me! has been written and developed by The National Autistic Society in partnership with the Department for Education (DfE) and with the help of children and young people on the spectrum.
 A Guide to the Children and Families Act